netham45/screamrouter/readme.md

 ### What is it
 ScreamRouter is a Python-based audio router for Scream sources and sinks.
 It allows you to enter an IP address for all of your Scream audio sources and IP address, port, bit depth, sample rate, and channel configuration for all of your sinks.
 It has a web interface for managing the configuration and listening to sinks.

+### What is Scream
+[Scream is a virtual audio driver for Windows](https://github.com/duncanthrax/scream) created by Tom Kistner.
+It operates by sending any received PCM data from Windows's sound engine over the network unprocessed.
+This allows very low latency.
+Each packet from Scream is 1152 bytes worth of PCM from Windows's audio engine with a 5 byte header that describes the format of the stream.

+The simplicity of Scream allows it to be very easy to work with while retaining low latency.

 ### Features
 * Configure Sources based off of IP address, Configure Routes between Sources and Sinks, Configure Sinks with Bit Depth, Sample Rate, Channel Layout, Sink IP, and Port
 * Group together Sources and Sinks to control and play to multiple at a time